Chillicothe, Ohio: Geography

 Chillicothe lies within the ecoregion of the Western Allegheny Plateau.
 It lies between the Scioto River and Paint Creek near their confluence.

 According to the United States Census Bureau, the city has a total area of 10.60 sqmi, of which 10.43 sqmi is land and 0.17 sqmi is water.

 The city is surrounded by farming communities, and Chillicothe residents describe the area as the foothills of the Appalachians.
+Chilicothe has a humid subtropical environment, right on the border with humid continental.